-We have seen examples where open land, along with a relatively small amount of thinly wooded land, is used in the actual production of livestock.
+There are situations where open land, along with a relatively small amount of thinlywooded land, is used in the actual production of livestock.
 It might be reasonable to allow some amount of wooded acreage to be classified as agricultural land if it can be shown that this land is a necessary part of the production operation.
-In these situations, the wooded land must still be actively used for the commercial production of agricultural products in order to be considered as being in actual agricultural production.
-We would recommend that these situations be reviewed on a case-by-case basis.
+In these situations, the wooded land must be actively used for the commercial production of agricultural products in order to be considered as being in actual agricultural production.
+NCDOR recommends that these situations be reviewed on a case-by-case basis.

 A typical example of this situation might be a livestock operation, where a portion of the animals' range included a wooded area in which they could move about freely.
-Provided that the wooded area is actually used in the operation, and that the size and condition of the wooded area does not diminish the productivity of the operation, there is at least an argument to be made that the wooded area should be included in the total acreage in production, especially if the wooded area is used for shade, access to water, etc. Wooded areas which are overgrown or too dense to be effectively used by the animals, or which are used primarily for erosion control, wind breaks, etc., should not be included as acreage in production.
+Provided that the wooded area is actually used in the operation, and that the size and condition of the wooded area does not diminish the productivity of the operation, there is at least an argument to be made that the wooded area is used for shade, access to water, or similar uses.
+Wooded areas which are overgrown or too dense to be effectively used by the animals, or which are used primarily for erosion control, wind breaks, or similar uses should not be included as acreage in production.

 All land in production must be under sound management.
-(See Chapter 5: Sound Management)
+(See Chapter 5: Sound Management.)